Yū Aoi: 2008–present

 Aoi began 2008 with the release of Don't Laugh at My Romance, which earned her a nomination as Best Supporting Actress at the Asian Film Awards 2009.
 She appeared in the experimental drama Camouflage (aka.
 Aoi Yu x 4 Lies), in which she collaborated with four different directors exploring the theme of lies.
 The series lasted for 12 episodes, and included work with Ryō Kase, Yoichi Nukumizu, Shoko Ikezu, Nobuhiro Yamashita, and Yuki Tanada.

 A couple of months later, NTV signed Aoi to play her first TV leading role as Handa Sen in the live-action adaptation of Shota Kikuchi's manga series Osen, which aired until the end of June with ten episodes.

 Next, Aoi released One Million Yen Girl written and directed by Camouflage director Yuki Tanada, and also released by WOWOW.
 This was her latest leading film role since Nirai Kanai in 2005.
 She briefly participated in the Japanese World-War-II-jury-themed film Best Wishes for Tomorrow, as well as the international Tokyo! - a three-short-film collection by Michel Gondry, Leos Carax, and Bong Joon Ho.

 In 2009, The Ministry of Education, Culture, Sports, Science and Technology of Japan named Yu Aoi Rookie of the Year in the field of Films in Media and Fine Arts, citing her work in her film debut in All About Lily Chou Chou, until her work in One Million Yen Girl.
 Later that year, Aoi provided the voice of Ikechan in the film Ikechan and Me, a live-action adaptation of the picture book of the same name by Rieko Saibara, as well as playing supporting roles in Honokaa Boy and Yoji Yamada's Ototo.
 The following year Aoi starred in Ryūichi Hiroki's 2010 film The Lightning Tree.
 She later appeared in Vampire, Rurouni Kenshin, and Kiyoshi Kurosawa's 2012 television drama Penance.

+Personal life

 Aoi married comedian Ryota Yamasato on June 3, 2019.
 On February 10, 2022, they announced that she was pregnant with their first child and due in the summer.
 On August 10, 2022, Yamasato revealed that Aoi had given birth to their daughter.